 Our R&D expenses consist primarily of personnel, overhead and other costs associated with System on Chip (SoC) and software development, programmable logic design, AI and eFPGA development.
-The \$0.2 million decrease in R&D expenses in the first quarter of 2024, as compared to the first quarter of 2023, was primarily due to allocations to cost of revenue resulting from labor and tooling costs attributable to professional services revenue contracts.
+R&D expenses for the third quarter of 2024 as compared to the same quarter in 2023 were essentially flat, reflecting continued allocation of R&D resources to COGS for revenue contracts with customers.